AGenius/XeroAuth2API/README.md

 The oAuth2 process is wrapped inside a API Wrapper designed to simplify the API calls to Xero and convert all the Async calls to sync calls. there are also events to provide feedback to the calling application

-You will need the XeroAPI/Net-Standard Nuget package installed [![NuGet.org](https://img.shields.io/badge/NuGet.org-Xero.NetStandard.OAuth2-brightgreen?style=plastic&logo=appveyor)](https://www.nuget.org/packages/Xero.NetStandard.OAuth2/)
+You will need the XeroAPI/Net-Standard Nuget package installed so you can use the models as I have not replicated these models in this wrapper

+[![NuGet.org](https://img.shields.io/badge/NuGet.org-Xero.NetStandard.OAuth2-brightgreen?style=plastic&logo=appveyor)](https://www.nuget.org/packages/Xero.NetStandard.OAuth2/)

 Visit https://github.com/XeroAPI/Xero-NetStandard